zaphoyd/websocketpp/tutorials/app_client_tutorial/chapter1.md

 Terminology:
 WebSocket++ endpoints have a group of settings that may be configured at compile time via the `config` template arguement.
 A config is a struct that contains types and static constants that is used to produce an endpoint with specific properties.
 Depending on which config is being used the endpoint will have different methods available and may have additional third party dependencies.
-Configs will be discussed later in more detail, for now we are going to use one of the default configs, `asio_no_tls_client`.
+Configs will be discussed later in more detail, for now we are going to use one of the default configs, `asio_client`.
 This is a client config that uses boost::asio to provide network transport and does not support TLS based security.
 Later on we will discuss how to introduce TLS based security into a WebSocket++ application.

-The following line includes the asio_no_tls_client config.
+The following header includes the `asio_client` config.
 All of the default library configs are located in `websocketpp/config/*`
 `#include <websocketpp/config/asio_no_tls_client.hpp>`

-The following line includes the WebSocket++ client endpoint itself:
+The following header includes the WebSocket++ client endpoint itself:
 `#include <websocketpp/client.hpp>`

 The following line configures the client template with the config type to define the type of the endpoint that will be used in our program.